-With the press release announcing the groundbreaking, Corporex Colorado and Davis Partnership Architects provided is rendering of the project, as viewed from the opposite corner of Broadway and 12th Avenue, looking northwest (click to view at full size):
+With the press release announcing the groundbreaking, Corporex Colorado and Davis Partnership Architects provided this rendering of the project, as viewed from the opposite corner of Broadway and 12th Avenue, looking northwest (click to view at full size):

 If you compare this image to the ones we presented in our April 2013 post, you’ll see the design is essentially the same but with just a few relatively minor refinements and tweaks.